Karnats of Mithila: Gangadeva and Malladeva

 Nanyadeva was succeeded by his two sons, Gangadeva and Malladeva.
 It is likely that Gangadeva continued rule in Mithila while Malladeva maintained dominion over the territories in northeast Mithila and Nepal.
 Malladeva kept his stronghold in the village of Bheeth Bhagwanpur in what is now Madhubani district.
 The 15th-century poet, Vidyapati asserted in his writings that Malladeva was a "valiant warrior" and he spent time in the kingdoms of the neighbouring Gahadavala dynasty and the Pithipatis of Bodh Gaya.
 It was during this period that the Thakuri dynasty of Nepal asserted their independence leading to the loss of much of the Karnata territory in Nepal.

 The Ramacharitam attests to the invasion of the Gauda region by Gangadeva during his rule in Mithila at some point after 1147 CE which during this period was held by Madanapala.
 After Madanapala's death, the Sena dynasty came into power in Bengal and there is uncertainty as to whether Gangadeva fought with Vijaya Sena and his successors.
 On the whole, Gangadeva's reign over Mithila can be characterised as peaceful as the Sena dynasty was occupied with war with the Gahadavalas.
 This allowed Gangadeva to introduce internal reforms including the introduction of the Pargana system for revenue collection.
+He instituted the post of Chaudhary in the parganas of his territory for the purpose of the revenue collection.
 The Mulla Taqia also details that Gangadeva shifted the capital to the city of Darbhanga.